mcgannco/CalendarApp/README.md

 ```

 # Tests:
 Includes both model and controller testing for validations, associations and api calls.
-To runs tests, simply install and run rspec
+To runs tests, simply install and run rspec.